 Short description of the last stretch of the Inca Trail trek from Cachicata to the Urubamba River in Ollantaytambo

-Due to the new restrictions, Machu Picchu now visits at a specific time, and we believe that a suitable time is 08:00 or depending on availability.
+Due to the new restrictions, Machu Picchu can now be visited at a specific time, and depending on availability, we believe that 08:00 is a suitable time.

-We board the bus service to Machu Picchu at the indicated time and begin the two-hour guided tour walking through the Inca citadel.
-In the afternoon, we return to Cusco using the train and vehicle services.
+We board the bus service to Machu Picchu at the indicated time and begin the two-hour guided tour by walking through the Inca citadel.
+We return to Cusco in the afternoon using the train and vehicle services.

 * Price based on 02 people sharing one tent.